-2. Conserve valued natural landscapes - A significant contributor to the appeal of the campus is the landscape on the Bayfront Campus.
+A significant contributor to the appeal of the campus is the landscape on the West Campus.
 A topic of great significance to the future of the physical campus is the careful treatment, management, and conservation of this natural landscape.
-In recognition of this issue, the plan seeks to use buildings to frame, and retain a portion of the Bayfront Campus open space as a regenerative landscape.
-Any new development should include a survey of mature/historic trees and significant view corridors, sensitive integration of storm water and other sustainable systems, and management of landscape to favor native and drought tolerant plants.
-The emphasis on this effort should be to protect existing landscape while integrating sensitive new designs which are noted in great detail in the College's 2011 Landscape Master Plan.
+In recognition of this issue, the plan seeks to use buildings to frame, and retain a portion of the West Campus open space as a regenerative landscape.

+Any new development should include a survey of mature/historic trees and significant view corridors, sensitive integration of storm water and other resilient systems, and management of landscape to favor native and drought tolerant plants.
+The emphasis on this effort should be to protect existing landscape while integrating sensitive new designs which are noted in great detail in the College's 2011 Landscape Master Plan as incorporated into this plan.